Maumasi/URL_Shortener/README.md

 2. **/v1/update-url**
   - Updates a short link.

-  - This uses the **POST** method to receive the new URL and set a relationship to the **maumasi.fy** short link to be reassinged that should be submited with the new URL.
+  - This uses the **POST** method to receive the new URL and set a relationship to the **maumasi.fy** short link to be reassigned that should be submited with the new URL.

   - This endpoint expects JSON:
   ```javaScript

   {
     'maumasiFyKey': ['your full short link'],
     'updatelURL': ['a new URL for this short link']
   }

   ```

   - This reassigns the short link to a new URL destination.

   - Returns JSON:
   ```javaScript

   {
     'originalURL' : ['new URL submited'],
     'maumasi_fied_link' : ['short link submitted with new URL']
   }

   ```
   - **Important:** Some browsers like *Chrome* will cache URLs and will refer to their own cache history to remember where the short link's last destination was.
 So, after updating your short link you may have to clear your browser's cache/history for the new short link's destination to take place.
   </br>